What is Business Entity Concept?

 Example #1

-Let us assume that Jason has rented a commercial space with 4 rooms for $2,000 per month.
-Three of the rooms are used for the business, while he uses one for personal purposes.
-Therefore, according to the business entity concept, $1,500 (rent of 3 rooms) should be recognized as a valid expense of the business.
+Let us assume Jason has rented a commercial space with 4 rooms for $2,000 monthly.
+Three rooms are used for business, while he uses one for personal purposes.
+Therefore, according to the business entity concept, $1,500 (rent of 3 rooms) should be recognized as a valid expense.

 Example #2

 Let us assume that Alex runs a sole proprietorship firm.
 Recently, he has lent a sum of $200,000 to his own firm.
-According to the business entity concept, the amount would be recorded as a loan or liability that the firm needs to pay back.
+According to the business entity concept, the firm would record the amount as a loan or liability that needs to repay.

 Example #3